10up/safe-svg/CONTRIBUTING.md

 1. New files: Check to be sure any new files/paths that are unnecessary in the production version are included in `.distignore`.
 1. Readme updates: Make any other readme changes as necessary. `README.md` is geared toward GitHub and `readme.txt` contains WordPress.org-specific content.
 The two are slightly different.
 1. Merge: Make a non-fast-forward merge from your release branch to `develop` (or merge the pull request), then do the same for `develop` into `trunk` (`git checkout trunk && git merge --no-ff develop`). `trunk` contains the stable development version.
-1. Test: While still on the `trunk` branch, test for functionality locally.
 1. Push: Push your `trunk` branch to GitHub (e.g. `git push origin trunk`).
 1. Test the pre-release ZIP locally by downloading it from the **Build release zip** action artifact to ensure the plugin doesn't break after release.
 1. Release: Create a [new release](https://github.com/10up/safe-svg/releases/new), naming the tag and the release with the new version number, and targeting the `trunk` branch.
 Paste the changelog from `CHANGELOG.md` into the body of the release and include a link to the [closed issues on the milestone](https://github.com/10up/safe-svg/milestone/#?closed=1).